 Physical education has long been an integral part of most educational curricula, but could it actually be a key conduit to academic success?
-That’s the hypothesis of New York University professor Wendy Suzuki, who introduced the highly popular class“Can Exercise Change Your Brain?”” in fall 2010.
+That’s the hypothesis of New York University professor Wendy Suzuki, who introduced the highly popular class “Can Exercise Change Your Brain?”
 “It’s widely known that exercise is good for your body, but less well understood are its effects on brain structure in both physiology and function,” Suzuki says.

 “The vast majority of studies to date have been done on elderly people in whom cognition is already declining.
 We want to know: Can exercise be used as a cognitive enhancer at the university level?”
 If preliminary findings are any indication, that answer could be a resounding yes.
 Though Suzuki’s research is in the relatively early stages, the inaugural class session yielded evidence that exercise does indeed enhance hippocampal function.

 Held once weekly for three months, the class structure combined a one-hour exercise session with a one-and-a-half-hour lecture.
 Movement was based on the IntenSati workout — a cardio/yoga hybrid paired with meditation and positive affirmations — and students ranged from NYU’s basketball team’s starting point guard to self-proclaimed couch potatoes, all of whom kept detailed exercise logs.
 Measured against a non-active control group, cognitive tests found the exercise group had become significantly faster and more accurate in responding to memory-based questions since the semester’s start.